tinymce/tinymce-docs/ui-components/dialogcomponents.md

 ### input

-A **input** is a single line text field, and also renders a label element.
+An **input** is a single line text field, and also renders a label element.

 ```js
 {